Posted on 6th May 2017 by Fiona

 Pilates Day spotlights the joy experienced through Pilates – in health, community and quality of life.

-As our regular Saturday morning class begins in our studio, with 10 people starting their weekend with a full body exercise, we thought it would be a great opportunity to tell you a little more about the joy that is Pilates!
+As our regular Saturday morning classes begin in our studio, with 11 people starting their weekend with a full body exercise, we thought it would be a great opportunity to tell you a little more about the joy that is Pilates!

 What Is Pilates, Anyway?

 Pilates is a series of controlled movements designed to strengthen muscles – with an emphasis on the body’s core.
 It was developed by Joseph Pilates, a German of Greek ancestry who came to the United States before World War II.
 The popularity of his methods spread gradually, finally hitting the mainstream in the 1990s.

 Pilates believed that the key to good fitness was to use precise, controlled movements using the body’s own weight as natural resistance (he later invented several machines for Pilates training).
 His exercises focus on breath control, concentration on the overall movements required and the proper alignment of the body.
 The meditation needed to do Pilates correctly represented his belief in the connection between physical and mental health.

 There are a lot of similarities between Pilates and yoga.
 They share some movements, as well as the focus on breathing and control.
 However, their origins are very different.

 Although both exercises can be performed on mats, Pilates isn’t a form of yoga.
 You need no other special equipment.
 Most Pilates exercises involve holding a body part in a particular position while you control your breathing.
 For example, you might lie on your side and raise your top leg several inches up.
 This exercises both the muscles that lift the leg, the muscles that stabilise the rest of the body and the muscles required for controlled breathing.